 Pooch & Mutt Joint Care Dry Dog Food is a vet-recommended, premium, grain-free, complete dry dog food perfect for dogs with mobility issues or active older dogs that need extra nourishment.
 It contains salmon, mussel extract and linseed.
 This food is suitable for adult and senior dogs, so it is a simple switch when it comes to feeding dogs of a certain age.

-Pooch & Mutt is an Amazon's Choice recommended brand, rated 4.6 out of 5 by customers.
-They like the fact that this food doesn't contain any nasties.
+Customers like the fact that this food doesn't contain any nasties.
 Fussy eaters and dogs with sensitive digestion do well on it, and customers have noticed an improvement in their dog's mobility.
 The resealable bag keeps kibble fresh, so it's much more pleasant for your dog to eat.
 It is a pricey dry dog food, so supplement it and it will last longer.

 Pros